 Key actions: Promotes urination,.
 Warms the Yang.
 Strengthens the Spleen.
 Promotes Qi transformation function.
 Drains Dampness.
 Clears edema.

-Wu Ling San is a 5-ingredient Chinese Medicine formula with Water Plantain (Ze Xie) as a principal ingredient.
+Wu Ling San is a 5-ingredient Chinese Medicine formula.
 Invented in 220 AD, it belongs to the category of formulas that promote urination and leach out Dampness.